sinduja-r/Building-an-Google-Cloud-Documentation-Assistant-with-Gen-AI/README.md

-# Building-an-AWS-Documentation-Assistant-with-Gen-AI
+# Google Cloud Documentation Assistant with GenAI
-An Interactive assistant that fetches and summarizes official AWS documentation for any AWS service
+An Interactive assistant that fetches and summarizes official Google Cloud documentation for any Google cloud service

 ## Use Case:
-Many developers and cloud engineers face challenges navigating AWS documentation to troubleshoot or learn how to use a service.
+Many developers and cloud engineers face challenges navigating Google Cloud documentation to troubleshoot or learn how to use a service.
 The documentation is vast, fragmented across many pages, and often requires specific search skills to get the right answer quickly.

-## The Idea: **An AI-Powered AWS Documentation Assistant**
+## The Idea: **An AI-Powered Documentation Assistant**
-This project leverages Generative AI + Web Search Integration to simplify AWS troubleshooting.
-Just type a natural language question like "How to create an EC2 instance?", and the assistant will:
+This project leverages Generative AI + Web Search Integration to simplify Cloud troubleshooting.
+Just type a natural language question like "How to create an GCS bucket?", and the assistant will:
-  - Search AWS docs using SerpAPI + Google
+  - Search Google Cloud docs using SerpAPI + Google
   - Extract structured, step-by-step content
   - Format and present a concise, human-readable guide